MeoMunDep/Pipe-Network/README.md

 > You need to `cd` to the file after extract it.
 > To run the farm bot, use the following command: `node meomundep`
-> To run the create accounts bot, use the following command: `node meomundep_create_accounts` // create_accounts.js is for referrals to the main account.

 🎇Enjoy!